Corckscrew Hooktail. Slingerhakiestert

 - Pterostigmas are brown, not contrasting with black veins

 - Abdomen is black with yellow partial rings.
 S8-9 has broad foliations.
-Cerci slender, apex is blunt, without or with one tooth; Cerci without distinct ventral ridge; epiproct about 1/3 as long as cerci
+S 9 = 10 in length.
+Upper claspers (cerci) slender, apex is blunt, without or with one tooth.
+Without distinct ventral ridge; Lower clasper (epiproct) about 1/3 as long as upper clasper (cerci).

 - Female similar, slightly smoky wings, thicker abdomen, very narrow foliations, markings are less distinctive.

 - S2 has a "sickle" shaped marking pointing towards the thorax.
 Diagnostic